michigan-traffic-lab/pyV2XLib/README.md

 3. After installing pycrate, ```pycrate_asn1compile.py``` cannot be recognized as a valid command

-If this happens, you might want to find the file in the folder and use the following command to compile:
+If this happens, you might want to find the file in the folder and use the following command to compile the files:

 ```bash
 python3 path/to/anaconda/envs/sdsm/bin/pycrate_asn1compile.py -i path/to/ASN_1/files -o ./pycrate_sdsm/SDSM -j